Spurs’ Assistant Becky Hammon Expected To Interview For Bucks’ Coaching Vacancy

 There are several coaching candidates for the position.
 However, Becky Hammon snagging an interview with the Milwaukee Bucks speaks volumes about her prospects of landing an NBA coaching job in the near future.

 Interviewing for the Milwaukee Bucks’ job is not the first time Becky Hammon has received consideration for a men’s basketball head coaching position.
-Becky Hammon was a top candidate for the Colorado State University job, before she withdrew her name from the list in March, according to the Denver Post.
+Becky Hammon was a top candidate for the Colorado State University job before she withdrew her name from the list in March, according to the Denver Post.

 It is possible that Becky Hammon made the determination that her pursuit of a head coaching job in the NBA was not out of the question.
 Landing an interview with the Milwaukee Bucks could be proof positive of that theory.

-Becky Hammon is likely bound for the basketball Hall of Fame for her time as a star college player, as well for her WNBA career and contributions with the Russian national team.
+Becky Hammon is likely bound for the basketball Hall of Fame for her time as a star college player, as well for her WNBA career and contributions to the Russian national team.
 Being named an assistant with the San Antonio Spurs has also become a huge feather in Hammon’s cap.

 Becky Hammon will be the first woman to interview for a head coaching job in the NBA, @wojespn reports. https://t.co/pAR2QgJEqa pic.twitter.com/qecMHZBURa